Yes A checkmark with a circle around it close

 Risk considerations

 Each asset class has its own risk and return characteristics.
 The level of risk associated with a particular investment or asset class generally correlates with the level of return the investment or asset class might achieve.
 Stock markets, especially foreign markets, are volatile.
 Stock values may fluctuate in response to general economic and market conditions, the prospects of individual companies, and industry sectors.
+Foreign investing has additional risks including those associated with currency fluctuation, political and economic instability, and different accounting standards.
+These risks are heightened in emerging markets.
 Bonds are subject to market, interest rate, price, credit/default, liquidity, inflation and other risks.
 Prices tend to be inversely affected by changes in interest rates.

 General Disclosures